 Redundant pipe organs on this island have often been subject to scrapping and only the occasional relocation.

-Alistair G McCartney BSc MISOB and Adrian R McLaughlin BTh MTh formed the Pipe Organ Preservation Co. (of Ireland) in 1999 to address these problems and hopefully preserve heritage which would otherwise be lost, and in doing so help to provide congregations or individuals with an instrument which could not be afforded if new.
+The Pipe Organ Preservation Co. (of Ireland) was formed as a semi charitable venture in 1999 to address these problems and hopefully preserve heritage which would otherwise be lost, and in doing so help to provide congregations or individuals with an instrument which could not be afforded if new.

 Saving and preserving organs is only a small part of our work and as professional organ builders we are constantly involved in all aspects of organ building including tuning, repairs, design and major work.